 Any document will be validly served on a company by leaving it at, or sending it by post to the registered office of the company.

-Crowleys DFK corporate compliance team have been providing a professional registered office facility for a number of years through offices located in Cork and Dublin.
+Crowleys DFK’s Corporate Compliance team have been providing a professional registered office facility for a number of years through offices located in Cork and Dublin.

-For further information on a company’s registered office, please contact Emma Dunne, Manager of our Corporate Compliance Department.
+For further information please contact Emma Dunne, Manager of our Corporate Compliance Department.

 Ireland enjoys an enviable reputation as a business-friendly location and it’s not just global giants who reap the benefits, says Edward Murphy, Partner and Head of Tax Services.